 University of the People review and FAQ

-Alert: the Israeli University of the People aka UoPeople is selling non-accredited degrees in Gaza and Palestine, without saying that UoPeople is located in Israel ✡️ Read UoPeople in Arabic and see the official map (in Hebrew).
-UoPeople, which is a cultish for-profit organization, refuses to disclose these important details and, most importantly, refuses to tell the truth.
+Alert: the Israeli University of the People aka UoPeople is selling non-accredited degrees in Gaza and Palestine without disclosing that UoPeople is based in Israel ✡️ Check the official map (in Hebrew).
+UoPeople, a cult-like for-profit organization, deliberately hides these critical details and, most importantly, refuses to tell the truth.

-On top of that, the Israeli cult "University of the People" has been making a lot of money by selling degrees to people who are too ignorant to attend a real university: these "students" just have to copy-paste random content generated by the free version of ChatGPT, and they will manage to buy a regionally-unaccredited degree.
-The moral of the story is: any idiot can buy a degree from the University of the People.
+On top of that, the Israeli University of the People has been making a fortune by selling degrees to individuals who lack the qualifications to attend a real university.
+These "students" simply copy-paste random content generated by the free version of ChatGPT and ultimately buy a regionally unaccredited degree.
+The moral of the story?
+Anyone, even an idiot, can buy a degree from the University of the People.

 Share on Facebook Share on X Share on WhatsApp Share on Telegram